Dentanoid/Clinic-Service/README.md

 A Maven-based microservice handling requests for:

-- **Registering..**
+**Registering**
 - Clinics
 - Dentists to clinics

-- **Removing..**
+**Removing**
 - Clinics
 - Dentists from clinics

-- **Retrieving..**
+**Retrieving**
 - A specific clinic
 - All clinics
 - Clinics within radius of geographical coordinates
 - N closest clinics to geographical coordinates